 3. Adobe Commerce (Magento)

 Adobe Commerce, formerly Magento, is an enterprise commerce platform that combines Magento’s reliable commerce engine with Adobe’s Experience Cloud.
-It inherits flexibility and a huge ecosystem from its Magento origins, but now upgraded with Adobe’s content and personalization tools.
+It inherits flexibility and a vast ecosystem from its Magento origins, but is now upgraded with Adobe’s content and personalization tools.

 Omnichannel-enabling features: